-- 10.6 A continued thread emerging from the community responses was the issue of numbers and speed of vehicles affecting many parts of the parish.
+- responses was the issue of numbers and speed of vehicles affecting many parts of the parish.
 It is recognised that certain roads, such as The Street and Playford Road in the north of the parish and Arundel Way in the south are often used as "rat-runs".
 One example was where covert speed detection equipment revealed that more than 50% of the traffic using Playford Road was travelling at 35 mph or above.
 As a consequence, funding was obtained to instal traffic calming measures in that area. - 10.7 It would seem inevitable that traffic volumes will increase, particularly in the light of several proposed developments close to or within the parish boundary.
-The A1214 (Woodbridge Road) and Foxhall Road have seen a marked increase in traffic volumes associated with the continued development at the out-of-town retail and employment areas at Martlesham. - 10.8 It is therefore, all the more important that measures are put in place to make Rushmere St Andrew as safe as possible for non-car users.
+The A1214 (Woodbridge Road) and Foxhall Road have seen a marked increase in traffic volumes associated with the continued development at the out-of-town retail and employment areas at Martlesham. - are put in place to make Rushmere St Andrew as safe as possible for non-car users.
 For example, setting up a traffic calming scheme for the main road through the village; installing safe crossing points for pedestrians along Woodbridge Road (Rushmere St Andrew) and work with residents and the Police to free up public footways from parked vehicles and other obstructions. - 10.9 Specifically with regard to speeding vehicles there are now a number of formats available.
 These include the use of Speed Indication Devices (SIDs), Automatic Number Plate Recognition (ANPR) speed detectors, Community Speedwatch, PCSOs and Police Speed Camera Detection Vans.